George Raymond Jr.: Activism

-George Raymond Jr. moved to Canton, Mississippi, through the Congress Of Racial Equality (CORE) in the early 1960s.
-CORE, the National Association for the Advancement of Colored People (NAACP), the Council of Federated Organizations (COFO), and other groups sent workers like George to Canton to focus on voter registration.
+Raymond moved to Canton, Mississippi, through the Congress Of Racial Equality (CORE) in the early 1960s.
+CORE, the National Association for the Advancement of Colored People (NAACP), the Council of Federated Organizations (COFO), and other groups sent workers like Raymond to Canton to focus on voter registration.
 Of a potential 10,000 voters, in Madison County, only 121 blacks were registered in 1963.
 Those who dared try to register or vote were threatened by gun-wielding officials.
 Another tactic that prevented blacks from voting was the poll tax.
-George, Dave Dennis, Robert Chinn, Anne Moody, a Tougaloo student, and many others led the voting registration initiative in Canton.
+Raymond, Dave Dennis, Robert Chinn, Anne Moody, a Tougaloo student, and many others led the voting registration initiative in Canton.
 George was the project director for the Freedom Summer in 1964 and remained in charge in the following years.
 In 1965 he extended CORE's activities into Rankin and Leake counties, among others.

 Woolworth sit-in

-On May 28, 1963, in coordination with Medgar Evers, George Raymond, Anne Moody, Pearlina Lewis, Prof. John R. Salter, and Walter Williams sat down at the downtown Jackson's Woolworth "whites only" lunch counter in an attempt to integrate it.
+On May 28, 1963, in coordination with Medgar Evers, George Raymond, Anne Moody, Pearlena Lewis, Prof. John R. Salter, and Walter Williams sat down at the downtown Jackson's Woolworth's "whites only" lunch counter in an attempt to integrate it.
 For two hours the demonstrators were beaten, sworn at, kicked, splattered with ketchup, and called communists and nigger-lovers.
 Only when the white mob began to empty shelves and hurl whatever they could touch at the demonstrators did the owner close the store down.
 Police Deputy Chief J. R. Ray watched and violence erupted.
 The Jackson sit-in was one in a series of nonviolent protests which led to the Woolworth's department store chain reversing its policy of racial segregation in the Southern United States.
 In her autobiography, Coming of Age in Mississippi, Annie Moody wrote a vivid account of this sit-in.

 George appears in the only photograph of the lunch counter scene that day.
 In it, the camera's flash and his deep black skin provide a double shadow against Pearlena's bright summer suit.
 He sits stone-faced, staring straight ahead while a pint bottle of silky white cream is poured down the back of his muscular neck and onto his white T-shirt and crisp bib overalls – clothing that would become his trademark in the Mississippi movement.